MahdiHajiabadi/GSCIS_TBUDS/README.md

 This is the code of my publication in SIGKDD 2021 conference.
 TBUDS and G-SCIS are our proposed algorithm for lossy and lossless graph summarization respectively.

-Also there are some other works in the literature which we coded their methods up (like [SWeG][https://dl.acm.org/doi/10.1145/3308558.3313402] and UDS).
+Also there are some other works in the literature which we coded their methods up (like SWeG[https://dl.acm.org/doi/10.1145/3308558.3313402] and UDS [http://www.vldb.org/pvldb/vol12/p335-kumar.pdf]).

 # GSCIS_TBUDS